 You’re probably familiar with the principle of Quick Replies already.
 Some banks and service providers use them for surveys and mobile providers use them to provide services like buying data via their shortcodes.

-The basic principle behind RCS Quick Replies is the same, but instead of having to type out the appropriate response and submit – your customer just taps a button.
+The basic principle behind RCS Quick Replies is the same, but instead of having to type out the appropriate response and submit it – your customer just taps a button.

 The final feature we want to talk about is Rich Cards.
-These combine an image or video, text content, suggested actions and quick replies into a single message which can be delivered in a customized layout.
+These combine an image or video, text content, suggested actions, and quick replies into a single message which can be delivered in a customized layout.

 Rich Card carousels take that idea one step further by combining multiple rich cards into one interactive message.

-So you can create a product carousel, and users can scroll through up to ten different offers then select the one they want.
+So you can create a product carousel, and users can scroll through up to ten different offers and then select the one they want.
 All without leaving their native messaging app.

 RCS is not the native messaging standard yet, but thanks to Google’s backing it shouldn’t be long before it’s available no matter the network or device.
-And as RCS messages default to standard SMS’s if the receiver's device doesn’t support them – you can start using RCS Business Messaging already.
+And as RCS messages default to standard SMS if the receiver's device doesn’t support them – you can start using RCS Business Messaging already.